SidaliBaloul/AgeCalculator-React-Project/README.md

 The Age Calculator App allows users to input their date of birth and instantly calculate their exact age in years, months, and days.

-This project focuses on:
+## 📌 About The Project

-Strengthening JavaScript logic
+The Age Calculator App allows users to input their date of birth and instantly calculate their exact age in:

-Understanding date manipulation
+- Years
-Practicing React component architecture
+- Months
-Managing global state using Redux
+- Days

-Working with modern frontend tooling (Vite)
+This project focuses on building strong programming logic and understanding how date calculations work under the hood, while also applying modern React patterns.

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-React 18+ (Vite)
+- React (Vite)
-JavaScript (ES6+)
+- JavaScript (ES6+)
-Redux Toolkit
+- Redux Toolkit
-HTML5
+- HTML5
-CSS
+- CSS

-Vite (for fast development environment)
+---

-🎯 Features
+## ✨ Features

-📅 Input date of birth
+- 📅 Date of birth input
-⚡ Instant age calculation
+- ⚡ Instant age calculation

-📊 Displays age in:
+- 📊 Detailed output (years, months, days)
-Years
+- 🔁 State management with Redux
-Months
+- 📱 Fully responsive design
-Days
+- 🎨 Clean UI

-🧠 Accurate date handling logic
+- 🚀 Fast performance with Vite

-🔁 Global state management using Redux
+---

-📱 Fully responsive UI
+## 🧠 What I Learned

-🎨 Clean and minimal design
+- JavaScript date manipulation
-⚙️ Fast performance with Vite
+- React component structure
-🧠 What I Learned
+- Redux Toolkit state management

-This project helped me reinforce:
+- Clean project architecture

-Core JavaScript concepts (dates, calculations, logic building) React fundamentals (components, props, hooks)
+- UI structuring and responsiveness
-State management patterns using Redux Toolkit Structuring a scalable React project
+- Using Vite for modern frontend setup

-Working with modern frontend build tools (Vite)
+---
 ## 📸 Screenshot

 ![Age Calculator Screenshot](./assets/Screenshot.png)